Daisdenekik/Honden-voer-calculator/README.md

-All code was made by me
+All code was made by me fr